-MATH 2250 Calculus I (Differential Calculus)

-MATH 2260 Calculus II (Integral Calculus)

-CSCI 1301 Introduction to Computing and Programming

-CSCI 1302 Software Development

-CSCI 1730 Systems Programming

-CSCI/MATH 2610 Discrete Mathematics for Computer Science

-CSCI 2670 Introduction to Theory of Computing

-CSCI 2720 Data Structures

-- 2. Admission to this program is selective; students with a record of academic excellence have a better chance of acceptance.
-Students with exceptionally strong undergraduate records may apply for admission to the graduate program prior to fulfilling all of the above requirements. - 3.
-Graduate Record Examination (GRE) test scores are required for admission consideration.
-International applicants also need TOEFL or IELTS official test scores. - 4.
-Three letters of recommendation are required, preferably written by university professors familiar with the student's academic work and potential.
+2. Admission to this program is selective; students with a record of academic excellence have a better chance of acceptance.
+Students with exceptionally strong undergraduate records may apply for admission to the graduate program prior to fulfilling all of the above requirements.

+3. Graduate Record Examination (GRE) official test scores are required for admission consideration.
+International applicants also need official TOEFL or official IELTS scores.

+4. Three letters of recommendation are required, preferably written by university professors familiar with the student's academic work and potential.
 If the student has work experience, one letter may be from his/her supervisor.
-Letters should be sent directly from the letter writer. - 5.
-A one or two-page personal statement outlining the student's background, achievements, and future goals is required. - 6.
-A student may include a recent copy of his/her resume as part of the application packet; however, this is not required.
+Letters should be sent directly from the letter writer.

+5. A one or two-page personal statement outlining the student's background, achievements, and future goals is required.

+6. A recent copy of applicant resume is required as part of the application packet.